AIMultipleAIMultiple

 Best use case: Track performance across different LLM frameworks and models.

-You can track trace status, latency percentiles, cost breakdowns by model, and token consumption patterns over time through interactive charts and filtering options.
+You can track trace status, latency percentiles, model-level cost breakdowns, and token consumption patterns over time through interactive charts and filtering options.

 You can drill down into detailed execution breakdowns showing individual task latencies, costs, and performance metrics for each component in your LLM workflow.